Thank you for joining the effort!

 In a simple zip-lock bag, place the following:

-• Gospel literature in the language of the refugees / Muslim neighbor
+• Gospel literature in the language of the Muslim friend, neighbor, or co-worker

 • 3 dates